Indigenous Land Back

 Here are three places to start:

 • First, here's our Soapbox 2021 holiday gift guide.
-Of course, this is not a direct "land back"Β action, but especially since we're in the most consumerist time of the year, let's think about gifts that actually matter and can give back to our planet.
+Of course, this is not a direct "land back" action, but especially since winter most consumerist time of the year, let's think about gifts that actually matter and can give back to our planet.

 • Finally, here's 10 essential Native American recipes!